top of page

 Parish Profile

-Following the initial meeting on 31st January, the PCC have now selected a team of 5 people to write the parish profile, who will work together to put together the Parish Profile.
+Since our vision morning on 31st January, the PCC have selected a team of 5 people, who will work together to write the Parish Profile.

-We were delighted that, at the initial meeting in January, 35 of our church family were able to group together, and with Archdeacons Phil and Richard, to contribute to the start of this profile document.
-Your contributions from the day and from the feedback form will all be taken into consideration - it's important to all of us that the many varied voices that make up our church family are represented.
+We were delighted that the vision morning brought together 35 of our church family who were able, with Archdeacons Phil and Richard, to contribute to the start of this profile document.
+Your contributions from the day and from the feedback form are all being taken into consideration - it's important to all of us that the many varied voices that make up our church family are represented.

 What is the Parish Profile?